 During the summer of 2021, construction is underway to get the campus ready to welcome students in grades K–2 in August 2021.
-As we explained in our enrollment guide blog post, Royal Public Schools will serve students in grades K–2 in its first year, expanding by one grade level each year until it becomes a full K–12 campus.
+As we explained in our enrollment guide blog post, Royal Public Schools will serve students in grades K–2 in its first year, expanding each year until it becomes a full K–12 campus.
 They will keep growing to form a cluster of campuses on the Southside of San Antonio.

 Future phases of development will expand the campus facilities so that they can serve elementary, middle, and high school students.
 The property has frontage on South Presa Street, but extends eastward almost to South Hackberry Street.
 Much of this space is not yet being used to serve educational purposes.